Based on Robert E. Kent's play, a flatterer with no job has the optimism to win over his girl-friend, who could marry a wealthy young man.

 Detective Charlie Chan (Sidney Toler) gets zealous help from his son Jimmy (Victor Sen Yung) and New York Inspector Vance (Donald McBride) in solving murders covering up the sabotage of airplanes.

-This typical Chan mystery reflects the concern for the aircraft
+This typical Chan mystery reflects the concern for the aircraft industry as the war nears.

 Simon Templar (George Sanders) tries to help clear Inspector Fernack (Jonathan Hale), who was framed by gambling racketeers; but they keep finding their dead bodies.